 Besides being able to enjoy the NBA games, you will appreciate having a warm drink in the coziest cafes in the city.
-My advice is to combine indoor activities in the afternoons (such as visiting lookouts or observatories, attending a Broadway musical or shopping) with outdoor activities (walking around the city, taking a cruise on the Hudson or crossing Central Park) in the middle hours of the day when the sun tempers the temperatures a bit.
+My advice is to combine indoor activities in the afternoons (such as visiting the observation decks or observatories, seeing a Broadway musical or shopping) with outdoor activities (walking around the city, taking a cruise on the Hudson or crossing Central Park) in the middle hours of the day when the sun tempers the temperatures a bit.

 If you are cold, do not worry because I have prepared a guide with everything you can see and do in New York in winter and what to bring, what to wear, etc. to make your stay there more than pleasant: what to do and what to see in winter in New York.

 Anyway, when you travel to New York you will find a thousand things to do.
-However, if you have not yet booked your tickets, you can take a look at this article with all the information about the best time to travel to New York.
+However, if you haven't booked your tickets yet, you can take a look at this article with all the information about the best time to travel to New York.

-Tips for organizing your trip to New York
+Tips to organize your trip to New York

-Perhaps less romantic but just as practical as any other advice I can give you about your trip to New York, I'm going to give you some tips so that you don't destroy your travel budget as soon as you arrive (if you're traveling on an unlimited budget this part might interest you a little less, but allow me to address the rest of us mortals).
+Perhaps less romantic but just as practical as any other advice I can give you about your trip to New York, I'm going to give you some tips so that you don't destroy your travel budget as soon as you arrive (if you are traveling on an unlimited budget this part might be of less interest to you, but let me address the rest of the mortals).

 Get a sightseeing card

 There are four main options: New York Pass, New York CityPASS, New York Explorer Pass y New York Sightseeing Pass.
-I know: choosing one among these four may seem like mission impossible, so in addition to the detailed explanation of each of them, I recommend that you read this comparison of New York tourist passes so you can be sure which one to choose before making the investment.
+I know: choosing one among these four may seem like mission impossible, so in addition to the detailed explanation of each of them, I recommend you to read this New York tourist pass comparison so you can be sure which one to choose before making the investment.

-Book a transfer between the airport and your hotel in Manhattan
+Book a shuttle between the airport and your hotel in Manhattan